IBM-Cloud/terraform-provider-ibm/website/docs/d/project.html.markdown

 		  * Constraints: The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.
 	* `state` - (String) The state of the configuration.
 	  * Constraints: Allowable values are: `approved`, `deleted`, `deleting`, `deleting_failed`, `discarded`, `draft`, `deployed`, `deploying_failed`, `deploying`, `superseded`, `undeploying`, `undeploying_failed`, `validated`, `validating`, `validating_failed`.
-	* `user_modified_at` - (String) A date and time value in the format YYYY-MM-DDTHH:mm:ssZ or YYYY-MM-DDTHH:mm:ss.sssZ, matching the date and time format as specified by RFC 3339.
 	* `version` - (Integer) The version of the configuration.

 * `created_at` - (String) A date and time value in the format YYYY-MM-DDTHH:mm:ssZ or YYYY-MM-DDTHH:mm:ss.sssZ, matching the date and time format as specified by RFC 3339.